garylirocks/quickrefs/terraform.markdown

 ## Authenticate Terraform to Azure

 - When using Terraform interactively on command line, Terraform uses Azure CLI to authenticate
-- In a non-interactive context, create a service principal for Terraform
+- In a non-interactive context, create a service principal for Terraform, there are several ways for the authentication:
+  - Client secret
+  - Client certificate
+  - OpenID Connect

 ### `azurerm` provider